 Keep a heartburn and food diary.
 Anything mentioned about food and heartburn are generalisations.
 The triggers vary from person to person.
 That's why it's important to keep a heartburn diary, discovering what triggers your heartburn, whether it's eating peppermint, drinking fruit juice or lying down after a meal.
 To make the most of your diary, record symptoms, the time they occurred, what you ate and activities you engaged in before the discomfort started.

 Pick the right restaurants.
 Many of us end up eating out quite frequently and restaurants definitely offer a few challenges for those with heartburn.
 However once you know what your personal heartburn triggers are, eating out can be easier, leaving just two important restaurant challenges:

 - High-fat foods.
 Choose low-fat options when you eat out and you'll avoid one of the prime triggers for heartburn - fatty foods.

 - Huge portions.
 Eating too much can increase stomach pressure, causing acidic stomach contents to splash back into the oesophagus.
 When you eat out, avoid big portions.

 Simple changes in diet and lifestyle can yield big heartburn relief.
-That's why it's a good idea to take the time to track your triggers, avoid the foods that irritate your heartburn and make a few behavioural changes - and reap the relief that follows.
+That's why it's a good idea to take the time to track your triggers, reduce or avoid the foods that trigger your heartburn, and make a few behavioural changes - and reap the relief that follows.